 Made with just two skeins of Erika Knight Studio Linen the Utility Cowl is a quick project to smarten up your holiday wardrobe.
 It starts and finishes with i-cord and the herringbone stitch which is based on the edging of old fashioned tea towels is a simple slip stitch.

-The kit includes the pattern, one skein of each colour of Erika Knight Studio Linen (85% recycled rayon linen and15% premium linen, 50g./120 m.) all in a cotton drawstring bag.
+The kit includes a printed pattern, one skein of each colour of Erika Knight Studio Linen (85% recycled rayon linen and15% premium linen, 50g./120 m.) and a packet of bulb pin stitch markers.